Trello reached 50 million users last year. That’s more than the population of Tokyo, the most populous city in the world.

 This project management tool includes social networking tools, CRM, document management, calendars, team management, email marketing, phone management, HR management, etc. It’s the all-inclusive option in a sea of limited functionality.

 Do you want to track leads, close deals, manage your sales funnel?
-Bitrix24 has you covered.
+Bitrix24 has got you covered.
 Using Bitrix24 is like an endlessly satisfying archeological dig where you’re finding new features instead of dusty artifacts.

 Bitrix24 shines out when it’s enabling communication.
 Within Bitrix24’s intranet, collaborators can see your activity in their activity stream.
 There they can comment, like, or unfollow various records.
 When you “like” a record, other people in your group will receive a notification.
 This allows users to quickly confirm that they’ve seen information without much fanfare and to provide supervisors the opportunity to take action or communicate when necessary.